saisharanya523-alt/rippleaid-xrpl/README.md

 # RippleAid (XRPL Testnet MVP)

-RippleAid is a simple humanitarian aid MVP built on the **XRP Ledger (XRPL)**.
-It demonstrates a complete flow where a verified beneficiary receives **tokenized aid vouchers**, spends them at a merchant, the merchant redeems vouchers back to the NGO, and the NGO settles the merchant in **XRP**.
+RippleAid is a humanitarian aid MVP built on the **XRP Ledger (XRPL)**.
+It demonstrates an end-to-end flow where a beneficiary receives **tokenized aid vouchers**, spends them at a merchant, the merchant redeems vouchers back to the NGO, and the NGO settles the merchant in **XRP**.

-> Hackathon demo only.
 No personal data is stored on-chain.

 ---

-## MVP Flow (what this project does)
+## MVP Flow

 Actors:
 - **NGO** (voucher issuer + settlement payer)